 Team Leader and Hewlett Court Communications officer – Rachel Cookson

 Health and Safety Officer – Zena Crumbleholme

-The Hewlett Court Comforts Fund involves a committee to collect and raise funds to ensure entertainment, events and outings are provided for the Hewlett Court Residents.
+The Hewlett Court Comforts Fund involves a committee to collect and raise funds to ensure entertainment, events and outings are provided for Hewlett Court.

 Director of Operations